-- 1) Actual Historical Island Event - A UFLS island is identified as a portion of the BES including the ATC transmission system which was an actual historical island event within the past five years. - 2) Non-UFLS System Studies - A UFLS island is identified as a portion of the BES including the ATC transmission system which was determined to be an island through non-UFLS system studies. - 3) Relay Scheme or a Special Protection System
+1) Actual Historical Island Event

+A UFLS island is identified as a portion of the BES including the ATC transmission system which was an actual historical island event within the past five years.

+2) Non-UFLS System Studies

+A UFLS island is identified as a portion of the BES including the ATC transmission system which was determined to be an island through non-UFLS system studies.

+3) Relay Scheme or a Remedial Action Scheme

-A UFLS island is identified as a portion of the BES including the ATC transmission system which is planned to detach from the transmission system as a result of the operation of a relay scheme or a special protection system.
+A UFLS island is identified as a portion of the BES including the ATC transmission system which is planned to detach from the transmission system as a result of the operation of a relay scheme or a Remedial Action Scheme.